 The VR GTAW torch also includes a footpedal that is used during the simulation of GTAW processes to initiate and maintain the simulated welding arc.
-The VR GTAW torch and filler should be placed in the front storage drawer when not in use.
 Also note the LASER screen will evaluate both the GTAW torch and filler.
 The welding arc can be initiated by the footpedal, hand amptrol or lift start.

-Figure 9 - VR GTAW torch and filler
+Figure 7 - VR GTAW torch and filler